xxsreexx00/FashionHouseTemp/README.md

 ### - Virtual Building

-The 3D model of the building could be provided whether by downloading from the websites (some of the links are provided in the slides), creating wiht exteral 3D modellingsoftwares, or creating by Probuilder tool in Unity.
+The 3D model of the building could be provided whether by downloading from the websites (some of the links are provided in the slides), creating with exteral 3D modelling softwares, or creating by Probuilder tool in Unity.

 #### -- Some examples for 3D models of the buildings are placed in these folders of the unity project: